 - Built to exceed rigorous military performance specifications

-- Has as an over insertion stop located on the spine
+- Over insertion stop located on the spine

 - Very durable floorplate design

-D&H Industries are well known for making some of the highest quality AR-15 magazines in existence.
-Not only are their magazines some of the most durable on the market, but the company will actually take random samples from each batch of magazines that are made and run them through a torture test to make sure they are functioning properly.
+D&H Industries have a reputation for making some of the highest quality AR-15 magazines in existence.
+Not only are their magazines some of the most durable on the market.
+But the company will actually take random samples from each batch of magazines, and run them through a torture test to make sure they are functioning properly.

 - Durable anti-tilt follower

 - Built to exceed mil-spec standards

 - Samples from each batch of magazines go through a rigorous testing process

 - Will work with any AR-15 that accepts STANAG magazines